 E-mail: firstname.lastname@example.org Telephone: 207-786-6234

 Nancy provides pre-law, graduate school and fellowship advising, as well as general career counseling.
-She also oversees the Ladd Internship and Career Discovery in Practice (CDIP) programs.
-For more than 20 years, Nancy practiced law and taught at Northwestern University and University of Maine law schools.
-She has also been a career consultant for lawyers.
+For more than 20 years, Nancy practiced law and taught at Northwestern University Law School and the University of Maine law school.
+She has also consulted with lawyers and legal organizations on career and professional development issues.
 Nancy is credentialed to administer the Myers-Briggs Type Indicator® and Strong Interest Inventory® assessments.
 She received a B.S. magna cum laude in political science from Tufts University and a J.D. cum laude from Northwestern University School of Law.